 In the days before the lawnmower (which wasn't invented until 1830), scythes were used to cut grass.
 But they were also used to cut cereal crops.
 And they could be dangerous.
 In his Gardener's Dictionary in 1754, Phillip Miller referred to someone whose leg had been cut to the bone by a scythe carelessly wielded while mowing grass.

 Scythes were often sold together with strickles and stones.
 Strickle had two meanings.
-Mostly it referred to a stick which was used to level off corn in a bushel container, but in Yorkshire it meant 'an appendage of the scythe; the tool with which it is whetted'.
+Often it referred to a stick which was used to level off corn in a bushel container: in Cheshire it meant this, but also 'the hone generally fastened to the scythe for sharpening purposes'.
 In June 1790, John Arden of Ashley purchased 1 best garden scythe; 4 strickles and 4 stones.
 Because this was a garden scythe, it would seem likely that the strickles were to sharpen the scythe, but stones were used for sharpening too, so perhaps the stone sharpened the strickle, which in turn sharpened the scythe.

 The Scuffle was sometimes referred to as a Scuffle-hoe which gives a very wrong impression of it as if was a big piece of equipment pulled by a couple of horses.
 In 1810 it was described as 'of considerable importance in agriculture.
 It is excellent in cleaning beans or peas stubble, previous to their being sown with wheat.
 It is also very useful in destroying weeds upon fallows, where ploughing might be injurious, either from the land being too moist or very light.